LED Street Lights Making Streets Brighter

 The figure above describes the most popular luminaries’ varieties and their distinctive installation spots on the roads as per the IES standards.
 This depicts the distinctive working processes of luminaries in various situations.

-Type 5 lights work better for installations to achieve a 360-degree brightness footprint in places like roundabouts or 4-way stops and type 1 light work better for achieving better light footprints on areas like road medians.
+Type 5 lights work better for installations to achieve a 360-degree brightness footprint in places like roundabouts or 4-way stops and type 1 lights work better for achieving better light footprints on areas like road medians.

-The Major Hurdle in Calculating The Light Output Of Fixtures In Lumens
+The Major Hurdle in Calculating the Light Output of Fixtures in Lumens

 The basic presumptions on which the calculation method of lumen output rests are equitable light quality and absence of light reflection.
 Theoretically speaking, the amount of light reflection varies according to the color of the particular surface and this also affects the brightness levels generated.